TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ```

 Now we'll look at an example where the null hypothesis is not true in about 10% of
-  the similuted experiments.
+  the simulated experiments.
 The differences between procedures are more evident in
   this case.
 Here we'll report the number of false positives, the false positive
   fraction, the number of false negatives and the false negative fraction.
 In this
   context, **false positives** are test results where the null hypothesis was true,
   but was nevertheless rejected by the test.
 Similarly, **false negatives** are test
   results where the null hypothesis was not true, but the test accepted the null
   hypothesis anyway.
 The **false positive fraction** or **FPF** is the fraction of
-  cases where the null hypothesis was true but was rejected.
-That is
+  cases for which the null hypothesis was true where the test rejected the null
-  `FPF <- number.false.pos / number.null.true`.
-Similarly, the **false negative
+  hypothesis (false positives).
+That is, `FPF <- number.false.pos / number.null.true`.
-  fraction** or **FNF** is the fraction of cases where the null hypothesis was
+  Similarly, the **false negative fraction** or **FNF** is the fraction of cases for
-  not true but was accepted.
+  which the null hypothesis was not true, but the test accepted the null hypothesis
+  (false negatives).
 So, `FNF <- number.false.neg / number.null.false`.

 ```
 ## let's adjust the p-values from tests where null hypothesis is sometimes false: